-The IESO has determined that an allocation of 0.06 days/year in summer and 0.04 days/year in winter minimizes total annual capacity requirements.
+The IESO has determined that in the long run, an allocation of 0.06 days/year in summer and 0.04 days/year in winter minimizes total annual capacity requirements.
 An allocation of 0.09 days/year in summer and 0.01 days/year in winter may minimize capacity costs, if summer capacity is assumed to have a higher price than winter capacity.